jobtravaini/nfe-repeater/readme.md

 ## Installation

-To install this application, your must have Docker installed on your computer.
-If you do not have it, the following plugin should be commented out of your [pom.xml](https://github.com/jobtravaini/nfe-repeater/blob/master/pom.xml) build process:
+To install this application, your must have Maven and Docker installed on your machine.

+If you do not have Docker installed, the following plugin should be commented out of your [pom.xml](https://github.com/jobtravaini/nfe-repeater/blob/master/pom.xml) build definition:

 ```xml
 <plugin>